Jefferson County, Pennsylvania

 Jefferson County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 44,492.
 Its county seat is Brookville.
 The county was established on March 26, 1804, from part of Lycoming County and later organized in 1830.
-It is named for President Thomas Jefferson.
+It is named after President Thomas Jefferson.
 It is home to Punxsutawney Phil, the most famous groundhog that predicts when spring will come every February 2 on Groundhog Day.
+The county is part of the North Central region of the commonwealth.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 657 sqmi, of which 652 sqmi is land and 4.4 sqmi (0.7%) is water.
 It has a warm-summer humid continental climate (Dfb) and average monthly temperatures in Brookville range from 24.8 °F in January to 68.8 °F in July, while in Punxsutawney they range from 25.7 °F in January to 69.6 °F in July.
+Jefferson County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.